kubestash/docs/docs/reference/cli/kubectl-kubestash_download.md

 ### Options

 ```
       --components strings   List of components to restore
       --destination string   Destination path where components will be restored.
-      --docker-registry string   Docker image registry for restic cli (default "restic")
       --exclude strings      List of pattern for directory/file to ignore during restore
   -h, --help                 help for download
-      --image-tag string         Restic docker image tag (default "latest")
+      --image string         Restic docker image (default "ghcr.io/appscode-images/restic:0.18.1")
       --include strings      List of pattern for directory/file to restore
 ```

 ### Options inherited from parent commands